GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-iconic.md

 ## Recommended Font

 *Invoice Iconic* comes bundled with Roboto Condensed which is an open source licensed font (Apache License, Version 2).
 Roboto Condensed is a geometric typeface with condensed lettering.
 For the best results, we recommend using Roboto Condensed at 10pt.
-Set the PDF font in the [Appearance tab](../users/setup-pdf.md#appearance-tab).
+Set the PDF font in the [Appearancesection](../users/setup-pdf.md#appearance-tab).

 ## Viewing PDF

 Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
-Just remember to fill out and submit your form if the entry list is empty.